LukasVoeller/2020_RM_UltimateSidebar/Readme.md

 ## Installation

-This skin requires you to have MSI Afterburner installed and running at all times.
+1. This skin requires you to have MSI Afterburner installed and running at all times.
 It is recommended to have it start with Windows.
+You can get it here: https://www.msi.com/page/afterburner

-Additionaly you need to have the Rainmeter widget Spicetify installed.
-Open Spicetify and make sure the WebNowPlaying Companion in the second Extension tab is checked, in order to make the Spotify Controlls work.
+2. Additionaly you need to have the Rainmeter widget Spicetify installed.
+Open Spicetify and make sure the "WebNowPlaying Companion" in the second Extension tab is checked, in order to make the Spotify Controlls work.
 You can download Spicetify here: https://github.com/khanhas/Spicetify

-Put the "RM_2019_UltimateSidebar" folder into C:\Documents\Rainmeter\Skins\

-Put the "MSIAfterburner.dll" into C:\Program Files\Rainmeter\Plugins\
+3. Put the "MSIAfterburner.dll" into C:\Program Files\Rainmeter\Plugins\

-## Progress
+## Images

 <p>
   <img src="https://github.com/LukasVoeller/RM_2019_UltimateSidebar/blob/master/Images/v0.7.1changeLocation.PNG" width="169" "v0.7.1changeLocation"/>